 - Is the tooth really fixable at all?
 If a tooth is cracked down the root it is not repairable.
 A root canal will not work at all for a cracked tooth.
 Many times cracks cannot be diagnosed until money and time has been wasted on a root canal and crown.

-- Is there so much damage, the tooth is not even worth fixing anyway?
+- Is the tooth worth fixing anyway?
 If there is hardly any tooth remaining because the top crown portion is all rotted-out, the tooth may fall apart in a short period of time anyway.

 - How long will the tooth last if you fix it?
 In my practice I removed lots of infected root canal teeth.
 The average age of a root canal tooth is 5-10 years.

 Root Canal will take 3-5 dental appointments and cost $2000 – $4000.
 The necessary procedures include the root filling, crown build-up (a fill for the top part of the tooth) and a crown.
 The procedures altogether take 3 – 4 hours in the dental chair.
 On the other hand, a dental implant takes 3 dental appointments and costs $3000 – $6000.
 An implant takes 1 – 2 hours in the dental chair.
 The life expectancy of a root canal is 0 – 10 years, but an implant is expected to last a lifetime.
 There are no health concerns with implants whereas root canals have been rumored to have health risks and cause jaw bone infections.
 Root canals can also damage the jaw bone and make getting implants in the future very costly if not impossible.

-- cost of a root canal compared to an implant.
+- Cost of root canal and implant.
 The cost now and into the future should be considered especially since most root canals will fail within 1-10 years and may need to be replaced with implants

 - Time spent in the dental chair – your time is worth something and dental procedures are not fun